laco57/AI-Robotic-arm/README.md

 You can talk to the AI through a PySide6 app i made,i personally prefer typing my prompts but you can very easily make it voice controlled.
 Now here are the steps to make it:

+##What you will need:
+      1. 3 servomotors(model depends on what you are making the arm from)
+      2. A microcontroller(esp,arduino,raspberry_pico)
+      3. oled display(optional but makes it feel alive)
+      ##4.
+A reliable source of 5V !!! very important.
+      5.some wires and a breadboard.